SAP-samples/btp-secure-development/exercises/ex0/README.md

 3. When prompted, choose US East as your default region, since it typically provides better latency and connectivity to Europe than other non‑European regions.

-can offer better overall latency and connectivity to Europe
   <p align="center">
     <img src="images/btp-trial-regions.png" alt="" width="900"/>
     <br>